Invisible Illness Awareness Week

 2. I was not diagnosed until years after my first migraine.

-3. I had symptoms since: probably the day I was born or soon thereafter.
-I had my first migraine when I was 5 that I remember.
+3. I have had symptoms since: probably the day I was born or soon after that.
+I had my first migraine when I was 5, that I remember.

-4. The biggest adjustment I’ve had to make is: be prepared for it to hit at any moment, anywhere.
+4. The most significant adjustment I’ve had to make is: to be prepared for it to hit at any moment, anywhere.

 5. Most people assume: that it’s just a headache

-6. The hardest part about mornings are: waking up.
+6. The most challenging part about mornings is: waking up.
 I have a headache every day when I wake up and the direction of my pain level dictates my day

 7. My favorite medical TV show is: Gray’s Anatomy